tbroyer/gwt-relocation-tests/README.md

 ### new-without-bom

 This project is the same as `new-with-bom` except it doesn't use the BOM but directly depends on `gwt-user` and `gwt-dev`.

+## Early conclusions

+### Experiment #1

+The `org.gwtproject:gwt` BOM from `experiment-1` works great for projects updated to use it, and will automatically upgrade their dependencies to use `org.gwtproject` instead of `com.google.gwt`.

+Projects not using the BOM run the risk of having a mix of `org.gwtproject` and `com.google.gwt` dependencies, unless they add dependency management rules to upgrade `com.google.gwt` dependencies to the relocated version.

+Projects still on GWT 2.9.0, whether they use the BOM or not, run the risk of having a mix `org.gwtproject` and `com.google.gwt` dependencies, unless they use exclusions on their dependencies that bring the `org.gwtproject` transitively.

+Using the `com.google.gwt:gwt:2.10.0` BOM leads to errors, as Maven doesn't automatically relocates it to `org.gwtproject:gwt:2.10.0`, so it complains that the `gwt-user` and `gwt-dev` dependencies don't have a version.

+Using the `com.google.gwt:*:2.10.0` dependencies automatically relocates to `org.gwtproject:*:2.10.0` with a warning.

+Gradle works **exactly** the same as Maven here, except it won't warn when relocating (and you have more options for resolving mixed cases).